kkiesling/graduate-tax-estimator/README.md

 2. Describe what you would like to see changed or added.
 Or let me know if something is not working.

+# DISCLAIMER

+This is in no way, shape, or form, a replacement for calculating your actual taxes.
+I am also not a tax expert by any means.
+I try to keep this script up to date with information as I read/understand it.
+This is only meant to give you a general idea of how graduate student taxes will change.